-There are many Near field communication (NFC)-enabled phones (devices) on the consumer market.
-LG, Huawei, Motorola, Samsung, HTC, Nokia, ZTE, Sony, RIM, Amazon, and Apple manufacture and sell mobile phones with NFC technology.
+There are many Near Field Communication (NFC)-enabled phones (devices) available on the consumer market.
+LG, Huawei, Motorola, Samsung, HTC, Nokia, ZTE, Sony, RIM, Amazon, and Apple are among the companies that manufacture and sell mobile phones with NFC technology.

-There are many common denominators at the hardware and software levels between all of the phones that have NFC technology.
-First, all mobile phones contain a main (application) processor, and if the phone is manufactured by one of the companies listed above, the application processor is an ARM® microprocessor.
-There may be one or two exceptions, but if 150 current phones were sampled across all of these manufacturers, one would find that 99% of the phones contain ARM® technology.
-Operating systems that run on the ARM Powered® processors contained within phones from these manufacturers are similar in that they support preemptive multitasking.
+There are many common denominators at the hardware and software levels among all the phones that have NFC technology.
+First, all mobile phones contain a main (application) processor, and if the phone is manufactured by one of the companies listed above, the application processor is an ARM microprocessor.
+There may be one or two exceptions, but if 150 current phones were sampled across all of these manufacturers, one would find that 99% of the phones contain ARM technology.
+Operating systems that run on the ARM Powered processors contained within phones from these manufacturers are similar in that they support preemptive multitasking.
 Most of these devices run the Linux operating system or a UNIX-based operating system.